aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 2. The MultiEd25519, for multi-signature transactions.

 :::note
-Aptos Blockchain defaults to single signature transactions.
+The Aptos Blockchain defaults to single signature transactions.
 :::